0100101101011010/food/recipe/_posts/2019-07-12-homemade-bubble-tea-milk-tea.md

 Both are still healthier than store-bought options, though, and so much more affordable!
 I bought my 700 g bag of milk tea powder for $6.99, which comes down to 80¢ per glass.
 If you choose to brew your own tea and add milk powder, that's even more inexpensive.
 Bubble tea cafes charge upwards of $3.99 for their smallest cups, so you're saving over $3 every time you choose to make tea at home.

-You can even brew a huge batch (I typically make 1–2 litres at a time now) and store them in plastic water bottles in the fridge, so you can quickly satisfy your boba craving whenever it comes up. :-)
+You can even brew a huge batch (I typically make 1–2 litres at a time now) and store them in plastic water bottles in the fridge, so you can quickly satisfy your boba craving whenever it hits you. :-)